 Stimuli and apparatus

-The stimuli used in this experiment were dot patterns generated using Posner-Keele (1968) statistical-distortion algorithm.
+The stimuli used in this experiment were dot patterns generated using the Posner-Keele (1968) statistical-distortion algorithm.
 For each individual subject, prototypes for three different categories were generated by placing 9 dots at random grid positions in the central 30 × 30 area of a 50 × 50 grid.

 Different training and transfer patterns of each category were generated using the statistical-distortion procedure of Posner et al. (1968).
 Each pattern was constructed from the prototype of its category by displacing each dot by a random direction and distance in accordance with the Posner et al. procedure.
 Low-level, medium-level and high-level distortions were generated by moving the individual dots, on average, 4, 6 and 7.7 Posner-levels away from their prototype.
 Each individual subject was presented with a unique set of randomly generated prototypes and training and transfer patterns.